catalyzeio/stratum-docs/guides/vpn-client-setup.md

 ![vpn_userpass](../images/vpn_userpass.png)

-Fill in the **Server Address**, **Account Name**, and **Password** fields with the VPN Gateway IP, VPN Account Name, and VPN Account Password credentials provided by Catalyze.
+Fill in the **Server Address**, **Account Name**, and **Password** fields with the VPN Gateway IP, VPN Account Name, and VPN Account Password credentials provided by Datica.

 Finally, click on **Authentication Settings**.
 You will see the following window:

 ![vpn_psk](../images/vpn_psk.png)

 Choose the **Shared Secret** radio button.
-In that field, place the VPN Pre-Shared Key supplied to you by Catalyze.
+In that field, place the VPN Pre-Shared Key supplied to you by Datica.
 Click "Ok".

 Now, click the **"Apply"** button for the connection and connect by clicking the **"Connect"** button.